-Based in Hideaway tx, land surveyors have been surveying for over 20 years and are licensed in 42 states of the United States.
-We have experience in all types of land surveying.
+Our local land surveyors have experience in all types of land surveying.
 Some of these other survey types are more specialized.
 These are discussed below along with a brief explanation of each.

 Money Saving Hint – if you need boundary lines marked it might be best to do that in the winter when the leaves are off.
 Ask us about splitting the job into two parts to accomplish these savings.

 For more specific information about what type survey you need, please call Hideaway Land Surveying at (903) 525-6405.

 Residential Lot or Mortgage Survey – A residential lot or mortgage survey is done to determine the location of your property lines and improvements (buildings, driveways, fences, etc.) Normally hideaway tx land surveyors include a survey drawing that may be used for a mortgage closing or for your records.